 Norman Rockwell’s Christmas Book – I grabbed this gem at Goodwill last week and am now using it read the stories out of, but also to make more Christmas ornaments!

-I have three Christmas ornaments that I’m making using this book (to be published soon!)
+I have three Christmas ornaments that I have made using this book!

 Other fun or entertaining books I recommend getting used or at a thrift store: